cdlugos03/MBI_Denso_6DOF_GPCNTRL/README.md

 •bcapclient: https://github.com/DENSORobot/orin_bcap/tree/master/Python/bCAPClient

-    Add to Program Library in IDE
+    Add folder to Program Library in IDE

 *BCAPCLIENT*
 This Library is used to connect and communicate with A Denso RC8 controller.